-If you are planning to add a fence or replace an existing fence at your residential property, you must first obtain permits from the City before beginning construction.
+If you are planning to add or move a fence, or replace 50% or more of an existing fence at your residential property, you must first obtain permits from the City before beginning construction.
 All projects are reviewed for compliance with the Raleigh development code and North Carolina state building code.

 Before Submitting an Application